Sai-Ganesh19/AtliQ_Mart_Supply_Chain_Analysis/README.md

 ## 📊 Project Overview

-AtliQ Mart, a growing FMCG company, faced a major challenge: **key customers were not renewing annual contracts due to declining service levels**.

-The primary issues were:
-- Late deliveries
-- Incomplete orders
-- Inconsistent fulfillment across customers and cities
+Atliq Mart, a growing FMCG giant, was facing a crisis where several key customers did not renew their annual contracts.
+The management suspected that poor service levels, specifically regarding delivery timeliness and order completeness, were driving customers to competitors.

-This project builds a **Supply Chain Analytics Dashboard in Power BI** to monitor service level KPIs and identify the root causes behind customer churn.
+This project builds a **Supply Chain Analytics Report in Power BI** to monitor service level KPIs and identify the root causes behind customer churn.

 ---